 zn+1 = zn - g(zn)/g'(zn)

 Furthermore, if we know all the roots of g prior to the fractal plotting, we can modify the convergence scheme fairly easily so as to add more colors to Newton fractals of g; see Example 1 below.
-Because a Newton fractal is a Julia fractal, a "canvas" and an "orbit" always mean a z-canvas and an orbit of z0, respectively, in this section.
+Because a Newton fractal is a Julia fractal, "orbit" and "canvas" always mean an orbit of z0 and z-canvas, respectively, in this section.
 It is important to remember that z0 is an initial value for computing a root by Newton's Method (8.1).

-Example 1 (Roots of Unity): Among all attractive Newton fractals, probably the simplest to plot are given by a polynomial of the form
+Example 1 (Roots of Unity): Among all attractive Newton fractals, probably the simplest to plot are generated by a polynomial of the form

 with the unit disk highlighted.
 Since g happens to be a factor of z 30 - 1, its roots are among the 30th roots of unity that lie on the unit circle.
 In the picture, the thirty dots on the unit circle show where the roots of unity are located and eight of them colored yellow show the whereabouts of the roots of g.
 The picture on the right is a Newton fractal of the "20th cyclotomic polynomial"

 Once our computer program starts running smoothly, plotting Newton fractals provides us with great entertainment.
-It is easy to pick an input polynomial (or non-polynomial) from infinitely many choices with anticipation from not knowing what to expect in the output and a high-res output image generally emerges within minutes rather than hours and days of runtime.
-Figures 7.3through 7.6 shown below are among numerous Newton fractals for which we randomly chose the input polynomials.
+It is easy to pick an input polynomial from infinitely many choices with anticipation from not knowing what to expect in the output.
+Furthermore, a high-res output image generally emerges within minutes rather than hours and days of runtime.
+Figures 8.3through 8.8 shown below are among numerous Newton fractals for which we randomly chose the input polynomials.

 Here's an example given by a fifth degree polynomial.
 Just for fun, we painted it on a sphere and a torus as well as on a plane.